jeffersoncarpenter/casesplit/readme.md

 chosen from some set.
 Case splitting is how sum types are used.
 To case split, you provide one function for each possible key.

-(If providing one function for each contingency like that sounds like a lot of work, just think about how many control flow statements you probably write every day)

 ## Install

 `npm install casesplit`